+She had to concede this was mostly true.
+Though she doubted that Michelia’s out-of-wedlock siblings ever got any.
 “There’s more to it than that.
 That isn’t what it’s all about.”

 “And I came for the wedding, didn’t I.”

-“Eat your heart out,” she said and she walked away.
+“Eat your heart out,” she said, and she walked away.

 That was the last she had seen of him until here he was at the end of her driveway.
 She heard tid-bits from Michelia.
-Sometimes she asked, usually she just waited for Michelia to say something.
+Sometimes she asked, but usually she just waited for Michelia to say something.
 It wasn’t as if she had any interest.

 What she had heard from Michelia was that he had never left being a hippie.
 He worked when he had to and wrote songs that nobody ever covered.
 He had lived with a woman for several years, but she kicked him out.
 “She said she couldn’t afford hay for two asses, Mom.”
 Michelia said, “Two asses!
 What kind of person says that to a human being?”
 Joanie had shrugged.
 Not her problem.

 And there was not-her-problem at the end of her driveway on an April morning not unlike the April morning when she had fallen for his guitar and slow grin and metal blue eyes.
 It was perhaps the scent of daffodils; and perhaps he had planned it that way.
 Such was not beyond his weaselness.
-At any rate, she remembered suddenly that day walking through the park not yet holding hands, shy in their first joy with each other.
+At any rate, she remembered suddenly that long ago April day and walking through the park not yet holding hands, shy in their first joy with each other.
 The sun on her back, hot and sweaty, so that she wanted to throw off her dress, take his hand and roll him, with him, wanton and uncaring into the grass.
 Wanting it so badly that this is eventually almost how it happened.
 Fifty years and the ache of it, the joy, the hurt all came back to her like the smell of daffodils and bitter coffee.